kkelichika/javascript-mastery/README.md

 - Promises: then/catch, chaining, error handling, Promise.all and Promise.race.
 - async/await with try/catch, and sequential vs parallel execution.
 - Making HTTP requests with fetch (GET and POST), plus retry and concurrency helpers.
+- How objects really work: constructor functions, prototypes and the prototype chain.
+- ES6 classes: methods, getters/setters, static members, inheritance and super.
+- Encapsulation, polymorphism, custom error classes and composition over inheritance.
+- ES modules (named and default exports) and the "lost this" pitfall in class methods.